DavesCodeMusings/raspberry-cobbler/docs/phase6.md

 ### Configuring _ifup_ to start _inetd_
 Remember [back in phase 5](https://github.com/DavesCodeMusings/raspberry-cobbler/blob/main/docs/phase5.md#configuring-loopback) where running _ifup_ gave warnings about missing directories?
 We fixed it by adding directories for _/etc/network/if-up.d_ and others.
 These directories exist to run custom scripts when an interface enters a certain state.
 The _if-up.d_ scripts are run when the interface is up.

 Making the connection yet?
 We want to start _inetd_.
-We want to do this when _eth0_ is configured and available.
+We want to do this when _eth0_ is up and available.

-Add a script to _/etc/network/if-up.d_ that starts _inetd_ and it should execute automatically when _eth0_ comes up... which happens when _mdev_ detects the network interface... which happens when the kernel detects it on the USB bus.
+Add a script to _/etc/network/if-up.d_ that starts _inetd_ and it should execute automatically when _eth0_ comes up... which happens when _mdev_ detects the _eth0_ network interface... which happens when the kernel detects the USB-attached hardware as a _hotplug_ device.

 Here's the script: